 How hard is the CPA Exam, really?
 This is a frequently asked question by current and future CPA Exam candidates.
 So, let’s face it.
 Becoming a CPA is hard!
-CPA candidates’ realization about the exam difficulty is primarily based on the historically low CPA Exam pass rates.
+CPA candidates’ realization of the exam difficulty is primarily based on the historically low CPA Exam pass rates.
 Other reasons why the CPA Exam is hard include:

 It is often said that success occurs when preparation meets opportunity.
 The same holds with the CPA Exam.
 The more prepared you are for the CPA Exam, the higher the likelihood that you will find the CPA exam less difficult.
 In fact, preparation is the key to success on the CPA Exam.

 The AICPA makes this point when explaining why the CPA Exam pass rates change from quarter to quarter.
 For example, when the CPA Exam pass rates increase, the AICPA claims it is because examinees were better prepared.
 However, when the CPA Exam pass rates decrease, the AICPA claims it is because examinees were less prepared.
-Therefore, preparation is the key to make the CPA Exam less hard.
+Therefore, preparation is the key to making the CPA Exam less hard.

 As part of your efforts to make the CPA Exam less hard, you must select the best CPA Exam review course based on your learning style.
 I have personally reviewed (and used) every reliable CPA Exam review course available.
 Furthermore, I regularly update my reviews as changes are made to each CPA Exam review course.
 I am confident you will find a CPA Exam review course among my reviews that matches your learning style.
 So, please take a moment to familiarize yourself with the options.

 The structure and format of the CPA Exam may be unlike any exam you have ever taken.
 Consequently, the unique structure and format of the CPA Exam contribute to why the CPA Exam is hard.

 First, the AICPA has split the testable content into 4 sections: